You Need Help: I Live With My Partner and Their Ex-Girlfriend and It’s Getting Hard

 Yeah I can totally understand why you feel miserable.
 This entire situation is perverse and very odd.

-I’m worried you don’t see how strange it is that your girlfriend placed you in this position in the first place.
-Has your girlfriend even started talking about you guys moving out and working towards that together?
+I’m worried you don’t see how strange it is that your partner placed you in this position in the first place.
+Has your partner even started talking about you guys moving out and working towards that together?
 Surely?

 This is a minefield for poor mental health.
-How can a loving relationship grow and be nurtured into something beautiful when an ex is living under the same roof as you both and there are weird dynamics to the social aspects, including your girlfriend hugging and cuddling her ex in front of you?
+How can a loving relationship grow and be nurtured into something beautiful when an ex is living under the same roof as you both and there are weird dynamics to the social aspects, including your partner hugging and cuddling their ex in front of you?

 My oh my.
 Time to move out.